-Thailand’s second-largest city, Chiang Mai is modern with a historic heart.
-A great option for tourists looking for a hub to explore parts of Northern Thailand.
-Chiang Mai city has excellent transportation connections with Bangkok (about 700 kilometers south) and many other major cities and tourist destinations around the country.
-Connected by buses, trains, and flights.
-But the most affordable and usually most frequent transport option is the bus.
+Thailand’s second largest city, Chiang Mai is modern with a historic heart.
+A great option for tourists looking for a hub to explore parts of Northern Thailand, Chiang Mai city has excellent transportation connections with Bangkok (about 700 kilometers south) and many other major cities and tourist destinations around the country.
+Connected by buses, trains and flights, by far the most affordable and usually most frequent transport option is bus.
 There are several bus stations in Chiang Mai, and our guide aims to inform readers all about them.

 Chiang Mai Bus Terminal 1 (Chang Phueak Bus Terminal)

 When you search for bus stations in Chiang Mai you’re going to see three main results pop up: Terminals 1, 2 and 3, each operating to different destinations, whether local or long distance.

 As you may guess from the name, Terminal 1 was the original, and hence main, Chiang Mai bus station.
 It is located just north of the walled city of Chiang Mai in a central location that makes it easy to get to.
 Originally you would have arrived and departed at this bus station if coming from other cities like Bangkok, but following a popular recent trend, many of the new bus stations in Thailand are now being built on the outskirts of cities so that they have more space and so that buses do not get caught up in city center traffic congestion.